sbanka/prometheus2mqtt/README.md

 	Qos                byte          `envconfig:"qos" default:"1"`
 }
 ```
-To configure MQTT user for example use `P2M_MQTT_USER` environment variable
+To configure MQTT user for example use `P2M_MQTT_USER` environment variable.

+### Metrics format
+In order to configure metrics we have to specify 2 value for each of them:
+- `alias`: easy to read name, which will be sent to MQTT broker and could be picked up in the topic `p2m/<alias>`
+- `query`: used to query Prometheus

+Format of metrics flag is `alias1:query1,alias2:query2`.